ibrahim-kocyigit/kocyigit-dsml/03_specializations/01_fitting_statistical_models_to_data_with_python/03_fitting_models_to_dependent_data/04_lrt_for_fixed_effects_and_variance_components.md

-# Lecture Notes: Week 3 - Likelihood Ratio Tests for Fixed Effects and Variance Components
+# Likelihood Ratio Tests for Fixed Effects and Variance Components

 ## 1. The Intuitive Idea: Is the More Complicated Model Worth It?